 Q: I am using a paper logbook and do not yet have the data in electronic format.
 How can I digitalize the data?

 If you have only a couple of dozens of flights you can enter them manually.
-However, we are specialized
+However, we have good experience and modern software to

-in importing large amounts of flight data.
+import large amounts of flight data from paper logbooks and custom excel sheets.
 So if you have a lot of flights in your written logbooks you may

 Q: May I bring in my own ideas and wishes for future functionality?